Global Freedom of Expression

 Facts

-In 2000, Brazilian photographer Alexandro Wagner Oliveira da Silveira was shot in his left eye while covering a demonstration in São Paulo.
-During the protest by civil servants on the road, Avenida Paulista, the Shock Troops of the São Paulo Military Police used tear gas bombs and fired rubber projectiles against the demonstrators and other people present at the protest, Silveira was struck in the left eye by a rubber bullet.
+In 2000, Brazilian photographer Alexandro Wagner Oliveira da Silveira was shot while covering a demonstration by civil servants in São Paulo Brazil.
+The Shock Troops of the São Paulo Military Police used tear gas bombs and fired rubber projectiles against the demonstrators and other people present at the protest, and Silveira was struck in the left eye by a rubber bullet.
 He lost 90% of the vision in his left eye and incurred significant medical expenses and his injury impacted on his work as a photographer.

-Siilveira sued the State of São Paulo.
-In his initial petition, he sought compensation for past and future medical expenses; a lifetime monthly pension in the amount of R$ 1,783.00 (amount based on the photographer’s monthly income); and compensation for pain and suffering of an amount equivalent to 2,000 minimum wages.
+Silveira sued the State of São Paulo.
+In his initial petition, he sought compensation for past and future medical expenses; a lifetime monthly pension in the amount of R$ 1,783.00 (based on the photographer’s monthly income); and compensation for pain and suffering of an amount equivalent to 2,000 minimum wages.
 He provided medical testimony on the nature of his injury.

-The first instance court awarded reimbursement of medical expenses and compensation for pain and suffering of the equivalent of 100 minimum wages (the salary in 2008 totaled R$ 415.00, approximately US$ 166.00 in 2008).
+The first instance court awarded reimbursement of medical expenses and compensation for pain and suffering of the equivalent of 100 minimum wages (the salary in 2008 totaled R$ 415.00, approximately US$ 166.00).

 Silveira appealed the decision to the Supreme Federal Court (STF).